The Importance of Simple Design in Marketing Your Brand

 A simple design does not only offer clarity and imprints into the viewers’ brains, but it also provides psychological benefits to the recipients.

 It has been proven that simple designs are more accessible to process and remember than complex ones.

 Due to this reason, they are also more desired by the brains.

-Do you see any resemblances that you have not notice before?
+Do you see any resemblances that you have not noticed before?